TheDucky-2/DataLabX/docs/Missingness/Missingness Diagnosis.md

 ## Detecting Missing Types

-Before checking what missing values exist in the data, DataLab first checks what kinds of missing data exists in the dataset.
+Before checking how many missing values exist in the data, DataLab first checks what kinds of missing data exists in the dataset.

 DataLab detects missing data separately within Numerical, Categorical, and Datetime columns.